aaronh65/dqn-pong/README.md

 ### Approach
 The classic ATARI games are a simple testbed for training and evaluating autonomous agents and are popular because they naturally provide interesting, dynamic environments (often with an explicit reward structure).
 We worked with the classic Pong game.
 The OpenAI Pong implementation has three main classes of actors: the player agent, the other agent, and the ball.
 The goal of the game is to get the ball past the other agent.

-- RL reward structure

-Our key idea is to use an autoencoder to compress the representation of the state from a high-dimensional image input (the game screen) to a smaller latent space.

-- explain how using the prediction task will force the encoder to learn something useful intuition
-- "positional knowledge"
-- you need to know where other things are to play this game
-- there are non-useful things
-- if you know what things are important you can force the encoder to ignore the useless stuff

-Each channel of the decoder predicts the pixel locations of a particular class of object.
-This is trained with ground truth segmentations and forces the encoded latent space to maintain information about task-relevant objects in the game.
-The specifics of the auxiliary tasks will likely differ depending on the testing environment.
-After training the encoder, we can try to train reinforcement/imitation learning approaches using encoded images instead of raw images, and compare performance on the appropriate benchmarks.
+For each ball that our player agent gets past the other agent, we receive 1 reward.
+For each ball that the other agent gets past our player agent, we receive -1 reward.
+The best score, or when the game ends, is when any player receives 21 points.

+Intuitively, knowing the positions of each type of object on a game screen is important to being able to play the game well.
+There are other portions of a game, such as the background, which do not provide useful information towards the objective of the game.
+Finding the positions of each object can be formulated as a segmentation task.
+We can do this by training the autoencoder to output segmentations of the game screen for each class object.
+Simply running the autoencoder on the game screen and outputting the segmentations, however, does not reduce the dimensionality of the input.
+The key reason for using an autoencoder is because it is forced to learn a compressed latent space representation of the input that can be decoded to perform the auxiliary task.
+We hypothesize that this encoded latent space must therefore maintain useful information about task-relevant objects in the game in a more compressed representation than the original game screen and can be used to train a reinforcement learning policy more efficiently.
+This idea can be extended to different auxiliary tasks depending on the testing environment.

-Our plan is to use the encoder-decoder setup mentioned previously where we ask the decoder to reconstruct the locations of each class of agent as the auxiliary task.
-For example, we could produce a segmentation mask of the bullets in the scene, and weight this reconstruction loss very high (since bullets are especially relevant to staying alive).
-There's no straightforward API for retrieving semantically segmented masks of the game window, but we can use basic heuristics to retrieve the masks (e.g. space invaders are color-coded by class).
+For the Pong environment, each channel of the decoder predicts the pixel locations of a particular class of object.
+For example, we produce a segmentation mask of the ball in the scene, and weight this reconstruction loss very high (since the position of the ball is directly tied to the reward).
+There's no straightforward API for retrieving semantically segmented masks of the game window, but we can use basic heuristics to retrieve the masks (e.g. the pixels are color-coded by class).

 ### Technical Approach
 #### Training the autoencoder